arpitbbhayani/obsidian-hackernews/README.md

 The plugin periodically fetches and displays top stories from [HackerNews](https://news.ycombinator.com/) in an [Obsidian](https://obsidian.md) pane.
 Some of the best stories, blogs, news, and resources are shared on [HackerNews](https://news.ycombinator.com/), and this plugin helps stay updated while using Obsidian.

+# Features

+ - Periodically fetches a random top story from HackerNews.
+ - You can save the story as a note allowing you to revisit it again.

 # Installation

 ## Through Community Plugins